There's a new "F-word"...yes, you guessed it—furlough.

-> CJRS launched on March 20 and backdated to March 1.
+CJRS launched on 20 March and backdated to 1 March.
 Government contributions begin at 80% of a furloughed employees' wage, capped at £2,500 per month.
 Government contributions include employer National Insurance (NI) and pension contributions.
-The CJRS is initially planned to last just four months—March to June.
+The CJRS is initially planned to last just three months—March to May.

-On May 12, the Government announces that the CJRS will be extended until the end of October; however, it is also announced that the Government contributions will decrease month-on-month from August.
-Finally, it is confirmed that companies will be unable to furlough an employee for the first time beyond June 10.
+On 12 May, the CJRS is extended until the end of October; however, it is also announced that government contributions will decrease month-on-month from August.
+Finally, it is confirmed that companies will be unable to furlough an employee for the first time beyond 10 June.

-Employers are required to begin paying the NI and pension contributions for furloughed employees.
-The Government continues to pay 80% of a furloughed employee's wage.
+Employers are required to begin paying NI and pension contributions for furloughed employees.
+Businesses continue to receive 80% of a furloughed employee's wage from government contributions.

 The wage contribution is reduced again, this time to 60%.
 Employers must now contribute a minimum of 20% of furloughed employees' wages.

-On October 31, the day the CJRS was due to end, Prime Minister Boris Johnson announces that it will be extended until December.
-The Government contribution returns to 80% (capped at £2,500 per month); however, employers remain responsible for NI and pension contributions.
+On 31 October, the day the CJRS was due to end, Prime Minister Boris Johnson announces that it will be extended until December.
+Government contribution returns to 80% (capped at £2,500 per month); however, employers remain responsible for NI and pension contributions.
 It is also announced that employees, for the first time since mid-June, can be furloughed for the first time.

-November 5, 2020
+5 November 2020

-December 17, 2020
+17 December 2020

 Chancellor Rishi Sunak announces that the furlough scheme will be extended for a further month until the end of April 2021.